tippi-fifestarr/functions-magic/README.md

 ```
 yarn set:pw
 ```
-Once the ecrpytion key is created with your desired password, you can safely share your secrets with the DON, which requires multiple nodes to decrypt with consensus.
+Once the encryption key is created with your desired password, you can safely share your secrets with the DON, which requires multiple nodes to decrypt with consensus.

 #### Store Variables